 “Being able to use NGINX as a platform service is very appealing,” says Petersen.

-His team was so eager to use NGINX in managing their Azure‑deployed apps that they agreed to beta test NGINX for Azure in a private preview.
+His team was so eager to use NGINX in managing their Azure‑deployed apps that they agreed to beta test NGINXaaS for Azure in a private preview.